What Are the Different Types of Car Floor Mats for a Toyota Camry?

 Can cheap, generic floor mats actually damage my Camry's floor?

 Not usually permanently, but they can cause wear and tear.
 Cheap mats might be made of a plastic that hardens and cracks in the cold, leaving sharp edges.
 They can also trap moisture underneath if they don't seal well, leading to mold or mildew on your carpet.
-My friend had some generic ones that constantly shifted, and the friction wore a weird pattern into his carpet.
 The real move is to get mats designed for your car.

 I heard that all-weather mats can make your car smell like rubber.
 Is that true?

 Yeah, some cheaper ones can, especially when they're new.
 It's kind of like a new tire smell.
 However, most decent quality all-weather mats, especially those made from TPE, have minimal odor or it dissipates quickly.
-I've had mats that smelled strongly for a week, and others that you'd never know were there.
+Some mats smell strongly for a week; better ones you'd never know were there.
 Opening the windows for a few days usually clears the air.
 It’s a minor inconvenience for major protection.

 Sources